The Most Overweight (and Slimmest) Cities in America

 Seattle, Tacoma, Bellevue, Washington

 The Northwest has some of America’s slimmest citizens.
 Apparently cloudy skies and rain showers don’t keep Seattle dwellers from staying fit.
 Whether it is the city’s nature trails, locally made brews and burgers or its rich quality of life, Seattle probably won’t be one of the fattest cities in America for a while.
-Here are 15 ways you can sneak in walking time in any weather.

 If you want a beach bod, limited weight-related health problems, and pristine workout conditions, you may want to relocate to Hawaii.
 The island doesn’t even rank on the list of fattest cities in America.
 Catching a big fish is easier than spotting an overweight person in Honolulu.
 Hawaiians also keep their stress levels low with these 9 popular phrases that hold the secret to zen.